 So, if you’ve ever thought, “Why can’t I ever remember anything?” it could be because of cortisol.

 Thankfully, meditation can help.
-2013 research at UC Davis shows that meditation reduces cortisol secretion after just a few weeks.
-In fact, a doctor at Rutgers University stated that meditation could even reduce cortisol levels by up to fifty per cent.
+2013 research at UC Davis shows that it reduces cortisol secretion after just a few weeks.
+In fact, a doctor at Rutgers University stated that it could even reduce cortisol levels by up to fifty per cent.

 Brain fog is closely related to both memory loss and lack of concentration.
 Plus, it can cause mental fatigue.